BranchMetrics/ios-branch-deep-linking-attribution/README.md

 **code** _NSString*_
 : The referral code to validate.

-### Apply referral code
+### Apply Referral Code

 Apply a referral code if it exists in Branch system and is still valid (see above).
-If the code is valid, returns the referral code JSONObject in the call back.
+If the code is valid, it returns the referral code JSONObject in the call back.

 ####Methods